noel-pena/noel-pena/README.md

 # Welcome.

 I'm a Full-Stack Developer with a keen eye for design.
 I specialize in creating dynamic and responsive web applications using React.js for the frontend and Node.js, or Python for the backend.
+I am always eagerly learning about tech.

 ## 🛠️ Languages and Tools